By Chuck Faison, VP of Product at Conservis

 I am one of the founders here at Conservis and I have dedicated time to exploring options for data-rich growers with some of our long-term farm partners.
 Our clients are saying, "I've used your system for a long time and I've experienced all the advantages, but now what I want is another advantage."

 “Customers are telling us, 'I want to start making money off of the data that's in Conservis and the practices that I've done naturally as a grower.’
 This is what I’ve been working on and it’s exciting to see our customers’ enthusiasm and to get creative together around what we can do with this data.”

 Data isn’t just becoming more important for profitable farming—it’s becoming a means for profit in and of itself.

 Carbon credits: an opportunity for farmers who own good data

-A Farm Journal AgWeb article says data ownership may be “one of the hottest trending topics in agriculture.”
-Why?
-Because of the increasing interest in carbon credits.
+S&P Global reports that as demand from the private sector increases for investments in carbon markets, the agriculture industry is primed to respond.
 Carbon is a multi-billion market, with interest and investment growing, and data is what’s needed to access the market.

 No matter your perspective on climate change, you can’t deny the reality that it’s on the minds of governing institutions and businesses alike.
 The UN is influential in promoting being “carbon neutral,” and companies are increasingly interested in purchasing carbon credits to offset their footprints.
 It’s become common to see companies declare a date by which they will achieve carbon neutrality.